FreeBSD-Ask/FreeBSD-Ask-Flat/README.md

 ## About the Authors

-This book is co-authored by multiple members of the Chinese FreeBSD Community.
+This book is co-authored by multiple members of the Chinese FreeBSD Community (CFC).

 ![WeChat Official Account](.gitbook/assets/wechatnew.png)

 WeChat Official Account: bsdcn2018

-- The primary contact for the Chinese FreeBSD Community is the QQ group: [787969044](https://qm.qq.com/q/cX5mpJ36gg)
+- The primary contact for the Chinese FreeBSD Community (CFC) is the QQ group: [787969044](https://qm.qq.com/q/cX5mpJ36gg)

 ![Chinese FreeBSD Community QQ Group](.gitbook/assets/2025-qq.png)